-Gas Colic - Common, but Preventable
+Gas Colic — Common, but Preventable

 Blood circulation to the digestive tract is improved by moving around – simply grazing in the pasture, looking for the next tasty morsel, will add up of over the course of the day to more exercise than giving a horse an hour working in the arena.
 Standing for hours in a small space is very damaging to your horse’s digestive health.

-And then there’s stress
+And then there’s stress.

 There are literally thousands of studies showing the negative impact of stress on people’s health.
 Everything from irritable bowel syndrome, to heart disease, to autoimmune diseases, to obesity is impacted by constantly barraging our tissues with stress hormones, leading to a cascade of events that results in poor health.
 At the cellular level, the exact same thing is true for horses.

 Stress exacerbates inflammation, which can damage any part of the body, but when the digestive tract is affected, the risk of colic goes up.
 Inflammation leads to ulcers, malabsorption, water imbalance, visceral fat accumulation surrounding the intestines, and microbial flora changes, all creating a scenario for colic.
 Pasture turnout is the best way to reduce stress.
 Even a few hours each day will have a positive impact.
 If there isn’t pasture available, turn-out in an outdoor exercise area such as an arena (making sure there’s hay and water available) will reduce gas colic risk.
+Feed changes need to be slow, with a little help.
+The hindgut microbial population must have time to adjust to any new food, so make sure give your horse’s digestive tract time to make the transition.

 If you have to change hay every few weeks, an abrupt change of feed will put your horse at risk.
 Instead, do a little advanced planning and set aside a few bales of old hay, while slowly switching over to the new hay.
 You may find yourself regularly blending old and new hays since it is best to take approximately one week to make the adjustment.
 While doing this, offer your horse a prebiotic containing bacterial fermentation products to help adjust to a new forage source.